 Before joining the Science Platform Franziska Linz worked at the Global Soil Forum on issues of sustainable use and responsible governance of soil and land.
 Here, too, she was involved in process-accompanying activities, like the professional preparation and follow-up of dialogical formats, as well as the moderation and analysis of transdisciplinary working and research processes.
 In this work she became familiar with several political processes, such as the negotiations to the 2030 Agenda for Sustainable Development, as well as the development of the UN Voluntary Guidelines on the Responsible Governance of Tenure of Land, Fisheries and Forests and their significance for soil and land.
 Her research interests are on theories of individual, collective and institutional transformations within different (cultural) contexts and in analyzing approaches and framing conditions that can facilitate this change.

-Franziska Linz holds a diploma in geoecology and completed a master’s equivalent in environmental management at the Otto Suhr Institute of the Freie Universität Berlin and the University of Aberdeen in Scotland.
-Before joining the IASS she worked for internationally renowned research and development organisations including the Potsdam Institute for Climate Impact Research (PIK), the Smithsonian Tropical Research Institute, and the former German Development Service (DED).
-She wrote her diploma thesis as part of an EU-funded project on knowledge integration for decision-making in sustainability governance at the Helmholtz Centre for Environmental Research (UFZ) in Leipzig, Germany.
+Franziska holds a diploma in geo-ecology and majored in Environmental Management from the Otto Suhr Institute of the Freie Universität Berlin and the University of Aberdeen in Scotland at the Marine and Coastal Resource Management Department.
+During her studies, she worked for international research institutes and international development cooperation bodies on scientific and development policy issues.
+These included i.a. the Potsdam Institute for Climate Impact Research (PIK), the Smithsonian Tropical Research Institute (STRI) in Panama City and the former German Development Service (DED) in Bonn.
+Franziska wrote her diploma thesis as part of an EU-funded project in the field of knowledge integration for decision-making in sustainability governance at the Helmholtz Center for Environmental Research (UFZ) in Leipzig.